NektariosMarmaras/blog/_posts/2024-09-02-running-jekyll-locally-with-docker.md

 **Introduction**

 In this guide, we'll build and serve our Jekyll site using a multi-stage Dockerfile.
 This approach is highly efficient because it separates the build and runtime environments.
+Also, we can utilize the Docker to install the site's dependencies in an isolated environment

 ### Why use a Multi-Stage Dockerfile?